 I graduated in History from the University of York in 1978, and then from Sussex University (MA in Modern European Social History, 1979, and DPhil, 1984).
-In 1981-82 I was a tutor in History at the University of Exeter.
-I then joined the University of Leeds, to work at an adult education centre that the University ran in Middlesbrough.
-I taught at the centre and in many localities across Teesside and North Yorkshire.
+I joined the University of Leeds in 1983, working at an adult education centre the University ran in Middlesbrough.
 In 1994 I transferred to the University's main campus, but continued to specialise in adult education as a member of the School of Continuing Education (where, among other things, I was the Chair, 2002-05).

 I joined the School of History in 2005.
 It is a great place for a specialist in British social, and local and regional, history.
 The Brotherton Library is one of the very best in the UK for these fields, and elsewhere in Leeds and Yorkshire there are many major resources for historical research.

 I am a fellow of the Royal Historical Society.

 My longest-established research interest is in radical agrarianism (i.e. ideas about the distribution of landed property and proposals for its redistribution) in eighteenth- and nineteenth-century Britain.
 I continue occasionally to publish in this field but my main interests are now in the labour movement and radical politics generally during the same period.
 I am particularly interested in protest movements and parliamentary reform, especially Chartist movement.
 Adjunct interests are in the history of environmentalism in Britain, and Yorkshire local and regional history.

 'Paine, Spence, Chartism and "The Real Rights of Man"', in Thomas Spence: The Poor Man's Revolutionary.
 Editors: Bonnett, A, Armstrong, K. (Breviary, 2014)